-I teach in my private studio at home and at school.
-I have students from 5 years old to 73 years old.
-I teach all styles of music, including composition, arrangement and improvisation, take students through AMEB prep-grade 8 exams, hold regular piano concerts with my students and fellow musicians.
+I teach all styles of music, including composition, arrangement, and improvisation, take students through AMEB prep-grade 8 exams, hold regular piano concerts with my students and fellow musicians.

 Little about myself: